 I was one of the younger kids and usually excluded from my older cousins’ activities.
-Consequently I either babysat the younger ones or hung out with my dad.
+Consequently, I either babysat the younger ones or hung out with my dad.

 On this particular summer afternoon, we’d gotten a canoe and decided to explore a little bit of the park itself.
-We let the gentle rhythm of the lake pull us into a narrow river which wound around the camping grounds.
-Tall evergreens, pines all of sort, dotted the banks on either side and the trip was cozy and peaceful.
+We let the gentle rhythm of the lake pull us into a narrow river that wound around the camping grounds.
+Tall evergreens, pines all of the sort, dotted the banks on either side and the trip was cozy and peaceful.
 The cloudy skies overhead provided slight relief from the August heat.
 I stopped rowing, sat back and closed my eyes while I heard Dad rowing quietly.

 Suddenly I heard a buzzing, close to my ear.
 A frantic, desperate humming coming from the right side of my head.
 I bolted up straight and stared at Dad.

 He pointed toward me with his chin.
 “Don’t move and he’ll not bother you.”
 He kept rowing.

 I thought to myself, “What is he talking about?”
 I looked around me and then saw it.
 A bee.
 A bee on my shoulder.
 Actually to be accurate, a yellow jacket.
 These are large and very aggressive bees, marked by bright black and yellow bands on their bodies.
 I lived in terror of bees, wasps and hornets.
 It was more than fear, it was a pathological terror that I could not explain, nor my parents, teachers or doctors cure me of.
 I sat there, turned into a living statue.
 My eyes must have looked like saucers.
 I hissed at Dad to do something.